skip to Main Content

 Performance Tips

 Volumetric Fog uses an extremely optimized ray-marching algorithm to provide “volumetric sense” fog in front of your player.
-If you need to improve performance, you can try the following options:
+If you need to improve performance, you can try the following options (if you don’t have any of these options visible, make sure you’re using the latest version – you can get it from our Support site):

 • Increase RayMarch Min Step: increasing this value will improve performance but will make the fog effect less accurate and show more artifacts.